craftingcity/The-Known-World/Prenotes July 19 23.md

 When last we left our heroes, they cast this world into darkness.
 Using the combined powers of Ren's Ki, Shu's Smite, and a great deal of persistence, they felled the spire atop the tower overlooking the whole of this plane - and with it the purple light of this world.

-Moments later, the party quickly spotted a flying humanoid figure
+Moments later, the party quickly spotted a humanoid figure flying towards them at a great speed;

+Everybody roll initiative.

 ### What does the World Know?

+Kalariel fights as a Drow Mage, see aidd.org

 ### What happened?